leonjohan3/acs-codepipeline/README.md

 ```
 # What are the benefits of using this solution over [Spring Cloud Config](<https://docs.spring.io/spring-cloud-config/reference/>)
 1. The AWS AppConfig service is serverless and managed by AWS.
-2. The costs should be less, as there is no Spring Boot application to serve the config that needs to be hosted on ECS/EKS/EC2.
+2. The costs should be less, as there is no Spring Boot application required to serve the config that needs to be hosted on ECS/EKS/EC2.
-3. The solution is more robust as there is less moving parts and points of possible failure.
+3. This solution is more robust as there is less moving parts and points of possible failure.

 # What are the AWS cost for using this solution?
 - With AWS AppConfig, you pay each time you request configuration data from AWS AppConfig via API calls, as well as each time your requesting target receives